sara-19992/Mastering-JavaScript-in-20-Days/Day13.md

 ## Types
-1. in JS everything is object is false, the true is in JS most things are object.
-2. in JS variables don't have types, value do
+in JS everything is object is false, the true is in JS most things are object. in JS variables don't have types, value do.

 #### Primitive Type
 - null
 - undefined